The Very Best Diet for Cats, According to Vets

 Look for the AAFCO statement

-Though cats ought to stick primarily to packaged cat food since it’s formulated specifically to their dietary needs, you can give them a nice treat periodically a la tiny morsels of tasty human food.
+Though cats ought to stick primarily to packaged cat food, since it’s formulated specifically to their dietary needs, you can give them a nice treat periodically, such as tiny morsels of tasty human food.
 “Small pieces of cooked meat or fish make wonderful treats for cats,” says Dr. Coates.
 Other yummy treats include cooked egg, cantaloupe, and mashed sweet potato.
 Conversely, there’s a long list of human foods your cat cannot eat, including chocolate and grapes.